-☐ If you must work with the engine runn avoid wearing loose clothing or jewelry could get caught in moving parts.
-Take appropriate precautions with long hair. that Do not work on a vehicle in an enclose space with the engine running, unless your you have enough ventilation.
-Never get under a vehicle while it is supported only by a jack.
-If you must under a vehicle, use safety stands. work ■ Keep all lit cigarettes and other smokin materials away from the battery and al fuel-related parts.
+☐ If you must work with the engine running, avoid wearing loose clothing or jewelry that could get caught in moving parts.
+Take appropriate precautions with long hair.
+Do not work on a vehicle in an enclosed space with the engine running, unless you are sure you have enough ventilation.

+□ Never get under a vehicle while it is supported only by a jack.
+If you must work under a vehicle, use safety stands.

+□ Keep all lit cigarettes and other smoking materials away from the battery and all fuel-related parts.